AdobeDocs/experience-manager-screens.en/help/user-guide/extending-component-tutorial-develop.md

 ## Overview {#overview}

 This tutorial is intended for developers who are new to AEM Screens.
 In this tutorial, the Screens Image component is extended to create a Poster component.
-A title, description, and logo are overlaid on top of an image to create a compelling experience in a Sequence Channel.
+A title, description, and logo are overlaid on top of an image to create a compelling experience in a Sequence channel.

 >[!NOTE]
 >